dinhtintran/data-engineering-weekly-progress/week1/README.md

 > ⚠️ **Important**: Make sure your virtual environment is activated before running the scripts!
 >
-> 💡 **Note**: When running with different queries, make sure to use different file names to avoid overwriting previous data!
+> 💡 **Note**: The project now uses `config.yaml` to manage file paths and settings.
+You can edit `config.yaml` to change default paths, or override them via CLI arguments.

 ### Step 1: Extract Data (Crawl)